Mike Wirth: Chevron

 In 2018, Wirth was widely speculated and eventually confirmed to succeed John S. Watson as CEO of Chevron.
 Wirth is a member of the board of the American Petroleum Institute, a trade group in the oil industry.

 Wirth's company, Chevron, is responsible for one of the highest total carbon sequestration of any private company worldwide.
 Despite these practices, Wirth's company has been involved in several greenwashing tactics, and was found by a Federal Trade Commission to be misleading its customers on its efforts to reduce greenhouse gas emissions.
 In response to CNBC host Jim Cramer asking if Chevron had considered calls to invest in alternative energy, Wirth responded that Chevron would rather the money “go back to our shareholders and let them plant trees, go invest in a wind and solar developer and have the right to do that with a growing dividend that comes out of our company.”

-In November 2025, Wirth attended a red carpet dinner at the White House for Saudi dictator Mohammed bin Salman.
-Bin Salman, invited by President Donald Trump, was making his first visit to the United States since the 2018 killing of Jamal Khashoggi, which U.S. intelligence implicated bin Salman in.
+In November 2025, Wirth attended a red carpet dinner at the White House for Saudi Crown Prince Mohammed bin Salman.
+Bin Salman, invited by President Donald Trump, was making his first visit to the United States since 2018.

 Personal life

 Wirth and his wife have four adult children.

 Wirth moved to Houston, Texas in 2024 as part of Chevron's corporate headquarters relocating to avoid high labor costs and other staffing issues in California.

-Wirth sleeps less than 7 hours per night, waking at 3.45am to do a 90 minute gym session.
+Wirth typically is asleep by 10pm and wakes at 3.45am, when he does a 90 minute gym session.